-The Daniel Hanley Center for Health Leadership is proud to offer an innovative and much needed seminar series aimed at teaching our rural providers leadership skills and supporting their wellness.
-This curriculum has been designed in partnership with rural providers.
+The Daniel Hanley Center for Health Leadership is proud to offer an innovative and much needed seminar series aimed at teaching our rural physicians and providers leadership skills and supporting their wellness.
+This curriculum has been designed in partnership with rural physicians and providers.
 Thank you to The Physicians Foundation for their generous support of this initiative.
 The Physicians Foundation empowers physicians and advanced practice providers to lead in the delivery of high quality, cost-efficient healthcare.